vishvAsa/vedAH_yajuH/taittirIyam/sUtram/ApastambaH/shulbam/sen_bAg_translation.md

 2.6
 2.7
 ĀPASTAMBA-ŚULBASŪTRA
-the cord with) the middle mark.
-In the same manner, the north-western and the north-eastern corners (are obtained).

 2
 Now another method of construction (of a square).
 Poles are fixed at both ends and in the middle of the east-west line.
 A cord measuring half of the east-west line is taken and increased by its viśeșa (the difference between its length and the diagonal of the square produced by it).
 After giving a mark at this point, the cord is (further) increased by half of the east-west line.
 Ties are made at both ends of the cord.
 Fixing the tie at the saviśeșa end at the middle pole and the other tie at the eastern pole, the cord is stretched by the mark so as to obtain the south-eastern corner.
 By removing the tie from the eastern pole and fixing it to the western pole, the south-western corner is likewise obtained by (stretching the cord with) the mark.
 In the same way, the north-western and the north-eastern corners (are obtained).
 The breadth (of a rectangle) being the side of a given square (pramāṇa) and the length the side of a square twice as large (dvikaraṇī), the diagonal equals the side of a square thrice as large (tṛkarani).